 Both dengue fever and leptospirosis are most common during the rainy season.
 But why does this happen?

 In the case of leptospirosis, the bacteria that is responsible for the infection can live for up to 152 days in fresh water.
 This means that any unchlorinated water that comes in contact with urine or infected soil can easily spread the disease.
 Flooding is also a common occurrence in the country, especially in Metro Manila.
-Coupled with the large population, this means that leptospirosis can spread easily in communities.
+Coupled with the sanitation problems, rat infestation and the large population, this means that leptospirosis can spread easily in communities.

 In the case of dengue, the rainy season makes for favorable breeding conditions.
 The constant rains also cause water to pool and stagnate in certain areas, which are prime breeding grounds for mosquitoes.
 This combination of factors creates conditions that can cause the mosquito population to increase, which increases the risk that people could get bitten and infected with dengue.

-In order to lower your risk of getting infected with these diseases, here are some safety tips to keep in mind:
+In order to lower your risk of getting infected with dengue fever and leptospirosis, here are some safety tips to keep in mind:

 - If you live in a flood-prone area, avoid wading or walking in floodwaters as much as possible.
 If it cannot be avoided, be sure to wear boots to prevent being in contact with the water.

-- Children also need to avoid swimming or playing in floodwaters since they can get infected with leptospirosis and other diseases.
+- Children also need to avoid swimming or playing in floodwaters since they can get injured, or infected with leptospirosis and other diseases.

-- Be sure to keep your surroundings clean.
+- Be sure to keep your surroundings clean and free of clutter.
 Leptospirosis is primarily spread by rats, and by keeping your surroundings clean and free from pests, you can lower the risk of infection.